makannew/use-delayed-function/README.md

 ## Usage

 The most simplest use case is calling a function in future.
 In below example `changeContentLater` is a function that will call `changeContent` with delay.
+Note that `delay` is a prop (it could be a local state as well) and it used to control function call delay dynamically.

 ```jsx
 import React, { useRef } from 'react'